christopherabey/PearBox/README.md

 ---

 ##### Hardware:
     The box that holds the tools will include most of the hardware components (**battery, speaker, Raspberry Pi, screen**) for portability.
-The speaker, Raspberry Pi and battery will be in the box, while the screen would be place on the outside of the box.
+The speaker, Raspberry Pi and battery will be in the box, while the screen is placed on the outside of the box.
 A breadboard is placed on the other side of the box to connect the buttons to the Raspberry Pi.

 ###### Software:
-    Listed under "Setup" was the API libraries that we implemented in the project.
-We created a function what connect all of the files together and that recongizes when a button is pished, so an action will follow, such as Speech-to-Text.
+    Listed under "Setup" are the API libraries that we implemented in the project.
+We created a function that connect all of the files together and that recognizes when a button is pushed, so an action will follow, such as Speech-to-Text.

 ### Challenges we ran into:

 ---

-Downloading all of the required *API libraries* was a challenge because we had to research which one was appropriate for our intended uses.
+Downloading all of the required *API libraries* was a challenge because we had to research which ones were appropriate for our intended uses.
 Also, we had trouble setting up the hardware.

 ### What we learned: